 By the time you graduate, you will be prepared for greater responsibilities in a range of professions including advertising, corporate communications, higher education, human resources, journalism, politics, public relations, and training and development.

-In order to receive full consideration for funding, students should apply for graduate school and submit a separate application for an assistantship to the Department of Communication by Jan.
-15. Applications received after that date may be considered for funding based on availability.
+To receive full consideration for funding, students should apply for graduate school and submit a separate application for an assistantship (PDF) to the Department of Communication by January 31.
+Applications received after that date may be considered for funding based on availability.

 Generally, teaching assistants teach their own sections of CMM 1200: Public Speaking.
 Assistants are in charge of all aspects of the course and gain firsthand experience in the classroom.